PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     .. versionadded:: 2.1.0

-    Set a Lua function to be called to validate DNS packets received in response to health-checl queries.
+    Set a Lua function to be called to validate DNS packets received in response to health-check queries.
     The function will receive a class:`DNSResponse` object and return a boolean indicating whether the response is valid (`true`) or not (`false`).